Timwi/KtaneSouvenir/translations.md

     - Return an array which contains the possible texts to be shown on the module at the start of the bomb before the lights turn on.

-4. In the `Translation` class, add an entry to the `AllTranslations` dictionary corresponding to the new language:
+4. In the `Translation` class, add an entry to the `AllTranslations` dictionary corresponding to the new language.

 ## Adding questions to an existing language